PawelJastrzebski/mute8/README.md

 Project is in early stage of development

 ### Why?
-Inspired by recoil and redux to provide simple state managment solution
+Inspired by Recoil and Redux.

+Striving to offer a lightweight state management solution for applications that don't need the full capabilities of Redux.

 ## Instalation
 **JavaScript**